Ogooluwa07/Level-UP/README.md

 - **Atomic XP transactions** — check-ins, streak updates, and XP awards happen inside a single Prisma `$transaction`, so a partial failure can't award XP without recording the check-in (or vice versa).
 - **Timezone-safe date handling** — daily stats and streak calculations use local calendar dates rather than UTC, avoiding the classic "logged a habit but it shows on the wrong day" bug around midnight.
 - **Ownership checks on every mutation** — habit updates/deletes verify the requesting user actually owns the habit before touching it, not just that the habit exists.
+- **Web Push over local notifications** — reminders are delivered via a server-stored push subscription + VAPID keys, not a client-side timer, so they still arrive if the tab or app is closed.
+A `ReminderLog` table prevents duplicate sends if the scheduler overlaps.

 ## Getting Started